Jonathan2251/lbt/source/lld.rst

 from gp+16+1*4 to gp+16+(numDynEntry-1)*4).
 When the code is loaded, this corresponding pointer in this area points to the loaded memory.
 Otherwise, it points to dynamic linker.
 The Plt or __plt_Z3fooii, __pltZ3barv are coding in our cpu0PltAtomContent[] of Cpu0RelocationPass.cpp.
-It is called linkage editor implementation.
+Page 5-12 of Mips ABI has sample stub code [#pic-call-stub]_.

 Summary